qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 Whoops!
 We're seeing intermediate state - something referred to as "glitching" - where we didn't expect it.

-The equivalent `reflex` code - using some things we haven't seen yet - looks like this:
+The equivalent `reflex` code looks like this:
 ```haskell
   button <- getElementById "reflex-button"
   eClick <- domEvent Click button